-Reserves also include a movement in the value of shares which may be granted to non-executive directors and as well as the recognised fair value of share options for key management personnel.
-Total movement recognised in respect of such shares and share options during the year amounted to a credit of US\$65,848 (2015: US\$67,707).
+Reserves also include a movement in the value of shares which were, and may be, granted to non-executive directors and as well as the recognised fair value of share options for key management personnel.
+Total movement recognised in respect of such shares and share options during the year amounted to a debit of US\$ 173,054 (2016: credit of US\$ 65,848).